captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 ---
 I know, you know that
 ---
-and Corinna Mae all she got is her honey-colored skin,
+and Corinna Mae all she got
 ---
+is her honey-colored skin,
+---
 but you got nimble fingers
 ---
-And your smart and good
+And you're smart and good
 ---
-and you deserve all the attention in that room,
+and you deserve
 ---
+all the attention in that room,
+---
+but today is her day and
+---
 all I ask is that you
+---
 come and toast her
 ---
 the way I know she'd toast you.
 ---
 Put aside your feelings
 ---
+and don't say nothing
+---
-and don't say nothing about Sarah's music playing,
+about Sarah's music playing,
 ---
 She trying.
 ---